aliyun/player_widget/example/README-EN.md

 - How to embed a video player component.
 - How to configure playback functionality for different scenarios (e.g., VOD, live streaming, playlist playback).
 - How to leverage custom options to achieve personalized user experiences.

-Whether in education, entertainment, or e-commerce, `AliPlayerWidget` significantly reduces development costs and helps build smooth and efficient video playback experiences.
+Whether in the fields of education, entertainment, and e-commerce, or in the rapidly emerging short drama application scenarios in recent years, `AliPlayerWidget` significantly reduces development costs and helps build a smooth and efficient video playback experience.

 ---